-9. Financial Implications
+6. Financial Implications

-9.1 There are no direct financial implications in the progress report as the recommended changes to the Programme are within approved budget levels.
+6.1 There are no direct financial implications, as the recommended changes to the programme are within approved budget levels.

-10. Legal Implications
+7. Legal Implications

-10.1 The suggested recommendations are to be proposed to the Combined Authority Board by the Skills Committee and being presented to the Business Board for note.
-The Growth Co Directors have approved all six recommendations from the Programme Review being proposed in this paper and after the Combined Authority Board provides its approval a Contract Change Notice (CCN) will be signed between Growth Co and the Growth Works contractor to action contractual changes.

-Any changes to the existing Grant Funding Agreements for ESF and ERDF between Combined Authority and the Funding bodies (DLUHC and DWP) would be subject to approval of the proposed Project Change Requests to those funding bodies.
+- 7.1 Proposal of the suggested recommendations to the Combined Authority Board is to be considered by the Skills Committee at its meeting on 7 November 2022, and they are being presented for the Business Board's endorsement.
+The Growth Co Directors have approved all six recommendations from the programme review set out in this paper and, subject to the approval of the Combined Authority Board, a contract change notice will be signed between Growth Co and the Growth Works contractor to action contractual changes. - 7.2 Any changes to the existing Grant Funding Agreements for ESF and ERDF between the Combined Authority and the funding bodies (DLUHC and the Department for Work and Pensions) would be subject to approval of the proposed PCRs to those funding bodies.

-11. Public Health implications
+8. Public Health implications

-11.1 No public health implications.
+8.1 There are no public health implications.

-12. Environmental and Climate Change Implications
+9. Environmental and Climate Change Implications

-12.1 No environmental or climate change implications.
+9.1 There are no environmental or climate change implications.

-13. Other Significant Implications
+10. Other Significant Implications